FrankRogalski/Physics-Engine/readme.md

 * Limit
   * Reduces the magnitude of a vector if it is greater than the specified number to the specified number
 * Lerp
-  * Creates a vector at a specified point between two other vectors
+  * Creates a vector at a specified point between two other main.vectors
 * SetMag
   * Sets the Magnitude of the vector to a specified amount
 * Midpoint
-  * creates a vector in the middle of two other vectors
+  * creates a vector in the middle of two other main.vectors
 * DotProduct
-  * Computes the dot product of two vectors
+  * Computes the dot product of two main.vectors
 * GetAbsoluteAngle
-  * Computes the angle between two vectors
+  * Computes the angle between two main.vectors
 * Rotate
-  * Rotates the vectors by a specified amount
+  * Rotates the main.vectors by a specified amount
 * ToPoint2D
   * Converts the Vector2D to a Point2D object
 * GetX